karatelabs/karate/README.md

 This makes setting up of complex authentication schemes for your test-flows really easy.
 It typically ends up being a one-liner that appears in the `Background` section at the start of your test-scripts.
 You can re-use the function you create across your whole project.

 Here is an example JavaScript function that uses some variables in the context (which have been possibly set as the result of a sign-in) to build the `Authorization` header.
+Note how even [calls to Java code](#calling-java) can be made if needed.

 > In the example below, note the use of the [`karate.get()`](#karate-get) helper for getting the value of a dynamic variable.
 This is preferred because it takes care of situations such as if the value is `undefined` in JavaScript.